Olney, Buckinghamshire: Transport

 The closest passenger rail service is at (approximately 8 mi distant), with inter-city services from and railway stations (each approximately 11 mi distant).
 Olney formerly had its own railway station on the Stratford-upon-Avon and Midland Junction Railway and the Bedford-Northampton line, but passenger services were withdrawn in 1962.

-The town is bisected by the Central Milton Keynes-Kettering A509 road, which runs south towards the M1 at Junction 14 (roughly 7 mi distant), and north towards the A428 (which runs west towards Northampton and east towards Bedford and Cambridge).
+The town is bisected by the Milton Keynes-Kettering A509 road, which runs south towards the M1 motorway at Junction 14 (roughly 7 mi distant), and north towards the A428 (which runs west towards Northampton and east towards Bedford and Cambridge).

 Bus 21 (Red Rose) connects the town with Lavendon to the north-east, and Newport Pagnell and Central Milton Keynes to the south.
-Bus 41 (Stagecoach) connects the town with Lavendon, Bedford and Northampton.
-The city council also operates an on demand bus service known as "MK Connect".
+Bus 41 (Grant Palmer) connects the town with Lavendon, Bedford and Northampton.
+The City Council also operates an on demand bus service known as "MK Connect".

 Developments

-Olney is identified by MK City Council (in local planning documents) as one of the three "key settlements" in the Milton Keynes UA outside of the 1967 "designated area" of the New Town, with the town's complementary Neighbourhood Plan, adopted in May 2017, allocating a total of 300 homes for the town between then and 2031, with 30% of dwellings planned to be affordable.
+Olney is identified by MK City Council (in local planning documents) as one of the three "key settlements" in the Milton Keynes UA outside of the 1967 "designated area" of the new town, with the town's complementary neighbourhood plan, adopted in May 2017, allocating a total of 300 homes for the town between then and 2031, with 30% of dwellings planned to be affordable.